shyamsha/AI_Intgration/README.md

 - PDF preview using `react-pdf`
 - Chat-like UI that returns mock assistant replies and citation buttons that navigate to PDF pages

-This is **starter code** to meet the assignment requirements and to be extended with AI/vector tools (LlamaIndex, OpenAI, Pinecone, etc.) for full functionality.
+This is **starter code** to meet the assignment requirements and to be extended with AI/vector tools for full functionality.

 ## What I included